daghovland/DagSemTools/README.md

 # Dag's Semantic Technology Tools
-A collection of tools for using Rdf, Owl and semantic technology in dotnet.
+A very incomplete collection of tools for using Rdf, Owl and semantic technology in dotnet.

-Currently it only includes a Turtle parser, OWL Manchester syntax parser.
-A reasoner for acyclic alc ontologies (imported from Manchester)  and semi-positive datalog programs (over the imported Turtle)
+Currently it includes a Turtle parser, OWL Manchester syntax parser, a datalog engine over rdf, and a reasoner for acyclic ALC ontologies (imported from Manchester) and stratifiable datalog programs (over the imported Turtle)
 Sparql is not supported, but single triple-pattern queries over the data are possible.

 ## Supported language